syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pictures.md

 {% endhighlight %}
 {% endtabs %}

+A complete working example to position and resize picture in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Pictures%20in%20Excel/Position%20and%20Resize%20Picture).

 ## Adding Images from External Link

 An image can be added to a worksheet as an external link without downloading the original image.
 The picture will be downloaded every time the spreadsheet is opened in Microsoft Excel.
 The image is not physically embedded into the Excel document, but points to a web resource.
 Refer to the following code snippet.